PeiPeiC/CodeToGive-ARPet/README.md

    - Sign Language Input: Use Makaton sign language to design your pet.
 4. **Pet Choice Page**: If users opt for a pre-designed pet, they can select from a variety of available pets.
 5. **Image Generation**: Based on the user's input, an image of the pet is generated using OpenAI.
+6. **Immerse in AR**: Experience and interact with the pets through AR.
+Users can make the pets do tricks & feed them.

 ## Setup